lzwjava/lzwjava.github.io/_posts/en/2025-07-12-avoid-proud-en.md

 And in investing, I have done this so many times: become too happy when an investment finally works, and then break my regular investing practice and start to suddenly invest more.
 So it raises my average price and quickly leads to losses if the market turns upside down.

-After getting users for my product and receiving an investment, I started hiring employees and tried to delegate, wanting to switch off founder mode.
+After getting users for my product and receiving an investment, I started hiring employees and tried to delegate, wanting to switch from founder mode to manager mode.
 This decision cost my company half a million CNY—a significant loss for a 22-year-old in China.

 And after securing a job working as a contractor for a big bank, and learning English well, I thought that I was going to thrive in international companies in China to avoid its declining domestic market, and that I should be able to carry 1.2 million in debt.
 I was wrong too.